leonapinto/Shopkeeper/README.md

 # Store-development
-In the process of recreating a store inventory
+This was started with the motive of creating a store inventory.
+## Why?
+Just some Class-Work that needed to be done.
+Just do you know this is stll not done though.